NigelFell/milestone-project1/README.md

         4. As a First Time Visitor, I want to be able to enter my contact information to initiate communication with the website owner.
         5. As a First Time Visitor, I want to look at a gallery of photos/testimonials to understand what their customers think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
         6. As a First Time Visitor, I want to find what services are included with a price list for different options and see the area covered by the mobile service.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to contact with the business with any questions I may have or to book another appointment.
+        1. As a Returning Visitor, I want to contact the business with any questions I may have or to book another appointment.
         2. As a Returning Visitor, I want to write a review of the mobile service.
         3. As a Returning Visitor, I want to find community links.